sbresnahan/iconic/README.md

 Cite the accompanying manuscript (in preparation):

-> Bresnahan ST, Xiong C, et al. ICONIC: an R package for negative-control
+> Bresnahan ST, Xiong C, et al. ICONIC: An R Package for
-> and genetic-instrument causal inference and mediation diagnostics in
+> Integrating Instrumental Variable- and Negative-Control-Informed
-> observational omics studies.
+> Causal Discovery and Diagnostics in Multiomic Studies.

 ## License